thght/custom-types/README.md

 // obviously we can use basic JS to check whether person is a Person console.log( person instanceof Person );

+// the context is frozen, you cannot and should not write to it manually person.what= 'huh?' console.log( person.what )
+// undefined

 // check if a field exists in this model const nameExists = Person.has( 'name' );